Aggression and Impulsive Behaviors after a Traumatic Brain Injury

 Patient Recovery Course

-After a TBI, initial care includes emergency treatment in stabilizing the patient and running diagnostic exams such as imaging tests to identify the severity and location of the injury (10).
-For critical cases, intensive care stays may be required for close monitoring and medical interventions.
+After a TBI, initial care includes emergency treatment to stabilize the patient and run diagnostic exams, such as imaging tests, to identify the severity and location of the injury (10).
+Intensive care stays may be required for critical cases for close monitoring and medical interventions.

 Rehabilitation is the next step.
-Not only are there physical treatments, but also mental adjustments and coping.
-This is the time when patients adapt to their ‘new normal’ and accept residual challenges.
+This includes physical treatments, mental adjustments, and coping.
+This is when patients adapt to their ‘new normal’ and accept residual challenges.
 Inpatient rehabilitation, potentially at a specialized facility, may be needed for intensive therapy (10).

 Recovery from a TBI is a dynamic and unending process, so long-term rehabilitation for maintenance and lifelong management is required (6,10).
-Timelines and outcomes also vary amongst individuals as no two individuals have the same injuries.
+Timelines and outcomes also vary among individuals, as no two individuals have the same injuries.
 Lifestyle adjustments will be made to maintain overall health and well-being.
-Because of its unpredictability, emotional symptoms such as irritability, and frustration tend to develop during recovery (10).
+Because of its unpredictability, emotional symptoms such as irritability and frustration tend to develop during recovery (10).

-Additionally, it is vital to consider the involvement of family and friends as part of the rehabilitation and they are often needed to support the patient in the transition back into their new “normal.”
+Additionally, it is vital to consider the involvement of family and friends in rehabilitation.
+They are often needed to support the patient in the transition back into their new “normal.”

 Rancho Los Amigos Scale – Cognitive Functioning Scale